yazinsai/middleplate/README.md

 Middleplate gives you all the sane defaults you need for Middleman:

 - Support for webpack (so you can `require('bootstrap')` to your ❤'s content)
+- Support for autoreload -- see your changes on save! ✨
 - Support for `slim` (trust me, you'll thank me later)
 - Support for `.env` files